thuthiminhnguyen/rfBLT-numerical-experiments/README.md

     - `sp500_RF_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the RF model across all expanding windows.
 - `SmuEIR simulation - 10% noise level/`: Experiments on 100 simulations from the SmuEIR model at 5 distinct training periods.
   - Random Feature Bayesian Lasso Takens (rfBLT):
+    - Training size = 85:
       - `train85_rfBLT_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the rfBLT model at the period of 85 training days, including trace plots, histograms, and box plots.
       - `train85_rfBLT_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the rfBLT model at the period of 85 training days, including trace plot, histogram, and box plot.
       - `train85_rfBLT_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the rfBLT model across all 100 simulations at the period of 85 training days.
+    - Training size = 102:
       - `train102_rfBLT_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the rfBLT model at the period of 102 training days, including trace plots, histograms, and box plots.
       - `train102_rfBLT_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the rfBLT model at the period of 102 training days, including trace plot, histogram, and box plot.
       - `train102_rfBLT_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the rfBLT model across all 100 simulations at the period of 102 training days.
+    - Training size = 108:
       - `train108_rfBLT_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the rfBLT model at the period of 108 training days, including trace plots, histograms, and box plots.
       - `train108_rfBLT_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the rfBLR model at the period of 108 training days, including trace plot, histogram, and box plot.
       - `train108_rfBLT_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the rfBLT model across all 100 simulations at the period of 108 training days.
+    - Training size = 114:
       - `train114_rfBLT_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the rfBLT model at the period of 114 training days, including trace plots, histograms, and box plots.
       - `train114_rfBLT_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the rfBLT model at the period of 114 training days, including trace plot, histogram, and box plot.
       - `train114_rfBLT_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the rfBLT model across all 100 simulations at the period of 114 training days.
+    - Training size = 125:
       - `train125_rfBLT_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the rfBLT model at the period of 125 training days, including trace plots, histograms, and box plots.
       - `train125_rfBLT_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the rfBLT model at the period of 125 training days, including trace plot, histogram, and box plot.
       - `train125_rfBLT_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the rfBLT model across all 100 simulations at the period of 125 training days.
   - Random Feature Bayesian Lasso Takens (rfBLT):
+    - Training size = 85:
       - `train85_RF_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the RF model at the period of 85 training days, including trace plots, histograms, and box plots.
       - `train85_RF_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the RF model at the period of 85 training days, including trace plot, histogram, and box plot.
       - `train85_RF_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the RF model across all 100 simulations at the period of 85 training days.
+    - Training size = 102:
       - `train102_RF_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the RF model at the period of 102 training days, including trace plots, histograms, and box plots.
       - `train102_RF_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the RF model at the period of 102 training days, including trace plot, histogram, and box plot.
       - `train102_RF_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the RF model across all 100 simulations at the period of 102 training days.
+    - Training size = 108:
       - `train108_RF_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the RF model at the period of 108 training days, including trace plots, histograms, and box plots.
       - `train108_RF_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the RF model at the period of 108 training days, including trace plot, histogram, and box plot.
       - `train108_RF_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the RF model across all 100 simulations at the period of 108 training days.
+    - Training size = 114:
       - `train114_RF_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the RF model at the period of 114 training days, including trace plots, histograms, and box plots.
       - `train114_RF_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the RF model at the period of 114 training days, including trace plot, histogram, and box plot.
       - `train114_RF_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the RF model across all 100 simulations at the period of 114 training days.
+    - Training size = 125:
       - `train125_RF_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the RF model at the period of 125 training days, including trace plots, histograms, and box plots.
       - `train125_RF_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the RF model at the period of 125 training days, including trace plot, histogram, and box plot.
       - `train125_RF_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the RF model across all 100 simulations at the period of 125 training days.
 - `canada-covid-19/`: Contains Canada COVID-19 data and experiments for new cases and deaths in Canada.
+  - Random Feature Bayesian Lasso Takens (rfBLT):
+    - New cases:
       -  `new_cases_rfBLT_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the rfBLT model at the last training point of the new cases data, including trace plots, histograms, and box plots.
       -  `new_cases_rfBLT_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the rfBLT model at the last training point of the new cases data, including trace plot, histogram, and box plot.
       -  `new_cases_rfBLT_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the rfBLT model across all expanding windows of the new cases data.
+    - New deaths:
       -  `new_deaths_rfBLT_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the rfBLT model at the last training point of the new fatilities data, including trace plots, histograms, and box plots.
       -  `new_deaths_rfBLT_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the rfBLT model at the last training point of the new fatilities data, including trace plot, histogram, and box plot.
       -  `new_deaths_rfBLT_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the rfBLT model across all expanding windows of the new fatilities data.
+  - Random Feature Bayesian Lasso (RF):
+    - New cases:
       -  `new_cases_RF_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the RF model at the last training point of the new cases data, including trace plots, histograms, and box plots.
       -  `new_cases_RF_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the RF model at the last training point of the new cases data, including trace plot, histogram, and box plot.
       -  `new_cases_RF_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the RF model across all expanding windows of the new cases data.
+    - New deaths:
       -  `new_deaths_RF_coefs_samples_last_iter.pdf`: Visualize the MCMC chains of coefficients from the RF model at the last training point of the new fatilities data, including trace plots, histograms, and box plots.
       -  `new_deaths_RF_sigma2_samples_last_iter.pdf`: Visualize the MCMC chains of sigma2 from the RF model at the last training point of the new fatilities data, including trace plot, histogram, and box plot.
       -  `new_deaths_RF_ess.pdf`: Visualize the Effective Sample Size (ESS) of the coefficients from the RF model across all expanding windows of the new fatilities data.